Achieving Goals using Reward Shaping and Curriculum Learning

-\textbf{Limitations and future work} \hlpink{The trained agents are currently unable to cope with situations where the tower of stacked objects is knocked down.
+The trained agents are currently unable to cope with the situation where the tower of stacked objects is knocked down.
 Instead of trying to reposition the previous objects, the agent continues as though nothing happened.
 We leave this investigation for future work.

-In the higher complexity environment, the agent has to stack 3 different shapes of objects.
-During further work, we would like to experiment with an increased number of shapes/objects, and test the effect of an extra signal that rewards the agent based on how high the stack gets.}
+Another limitation of the system presented is that the agent is trained on a maximum of N objects.
+In order to have N + 1 objects, the training must restart from scratch.
+In further work, we intend to deal with this scalability issue.